Wednesday 6 September 2017 – Saturday 19 May 2018*

 *Students may join at any stage throughout the year, subject to vacancies.

-For over 40 years, The Institute of Education has been preparing students for the Junior Cert exams.
+For almost 50 years, The Institute of Education has been preparing students for the Junior Cert exams.
 These 2nd year grinds, taught by our experienced and skilled teachers, provide 2nd year 2017/2018 students with consistent, expert tuition throughout the year, ensuring they never fall behind in class and have the confidence and knowledge to succeed at second level.

 ***Important notice regarding photo ID & admission cards for 2017/2018***